plukacs/lab-governance/Product Dev/Visibl.md

 - Force push to `stage` to deploy your code to staging
 - Prefix features branches with your name so we know which branch belongs to whom. eg. `cassus-pretty-icons`

+##### Doing status
+- Move the card to `Doing` before you start working on it.
+- Don’t work on cards not in `Doing`.

+##### Blocked status
+- When you’re waiting for an answer from someone at Visibl, tag the task with `waiting for Visibl`.
+- When you’re blocked by someone else, have the tag `blocked` on the task.
+- Whether the card was in `Todo` or in `Doing`, the card stays in the same place when you tag it.
+- Comment why it’s blocked.

 ##### Definition of DONE
 - works locally
 - has tests if it makes sense